Setin2/kafka-python/README.md

 The file ``` read_data.py ``` is simply a test file used to drop tables and read data using various function from ``` database.py ```.

 Each example service has a folder with a dockerfile and kubernetes deployment files in it.
 Images can be build and run for the 2 services, but the kubernetes deployment files are not correctly configured yet.
-Thus, monitoring is done manually for now.